 Clinical psychologist Arthur Robin counsels families on a regular basis and has observed a whole set of reasons for why parents may favor one child over another.

-“A child’s gift or talent in music, sports, academics or theater may earn a parent’s favor – just as any reason for a child to stick out like a sore thumb may earn a parent’s disfavor,” says Dr. Robin, chief of psychology and director of psychological training at Children’s Hospital of Michigan.
+“A child’s gift or talent in music, sports, academics or theater may earn a parent’s favor – just as any reason for a child to stick out like a sore thumb may earn a parent’s disfavor,” says Dr. Robin, director of psychological training at Children’s Hospital of Michigan.
 “Or, what a child reminds the parent of in him or herself may cause favor or disfavor.”

 “The easier child is very emotional like I am,” she says.
 “I understand hurt feelings and taking things too personally.
 My other son has to be reminded that people have feelings that can be hurt.”